peterhinch/micropython-async/DRIVERS.md

 one is running, or to extend the timer to prolong the LED illumination.
 Alternatively a subsequent button press might be required to terminate the illumination.
 The "right" behaviour is application dependent.

+A further consequence of scheduling new coroutine instances when one or more are already running is that the `uasyncio` queue can fill causing an exception.